EthicalSource/ethicalsource.dev/content/_index.md

 +++
-title = "The Ethical Evolution of Open Source" description = "Social Good, Source Available"
+title = "The Ethical Evolution of Open Source" description = "Social Good, Source Available."
 +++

 Christine Peterson coined the term “open source” in 1998.